Ben Key: Naval career

 Key received the United States Bronze Star Medal in 2006 and was appointed Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours, and Knight Commander of the Order of the Bath (KCB) in the 2021 New Year Honours.
 He was awarded the Honorary degree of Doctor of Science (D.Sc) by Royal Holloway, University of London on 20 December 2018.

 Key led Operation Pitting, the UK's evacuation efforts in Afghanistan following the 2021 Taliban offensive, in August 2021 and, on 15 October, it was announced that Key was to be the next First Sea Lord.
 He assumed the post from Admiral Sir Tony Radakin on 8 November 2021.

 On 9 May 2025, it was reported that Key had attempted to resign, citing personal reasons, but that his resignation had been rejected and that he was under investigation for engaging in a personal relationship with a subordinate.

 On 2 July 2025, the Ministry of Defence announced that, following the investigation, Key's Royal Navy service and commission had been terminated.
 The BBC reported that Key had violated the military's code of conduct by having an affair with a more junior female officer.

 Personal life

 In 1994, Key married Elly.
-Together they have two sons and one daughter.
+They have two sons and one daughter.